victorrmark/weatherly/README.md

 While building this project, I learned how to:
 - Work with the Open-Meteo API to fetch real-time weather data.
 - Use TanStack Query for the first time to manage API requests and caching efficiently: It simplified data fetching by handling loading, error, and refetch states automatically.
 I didn't have to write useEffect, useState, and endless loading/error logic manually.

+### Continued development

+- Work more with Tanstack Query and use it other features in other projects
+- For this project, i would want to add a section where two or more weather information can be compared side by side

 ## Author